-- 1. Unifor and CAW-Canada agree to merge pursuant to the terms of this merger agreement . . . upon ratification by both parties thereof . . .
+- 1. Unifor and CAW-Canada agree to merge pursuant to the terms of this merger agreement ... upon ratification by both parties thereof ...
 Accordingly, it is agreed that Unifor is the successor to the CAW-Canada, and that Unifor shall acquire the rights, privileges and duties of the CAW-Canada as of the Effective Date.
-All CAW-Canada Local Unions shall upon the merger, become Local Unions of Unifor. . . . - 2.
-Unifor shall forthwith . . . issue Unifor Charters to each CAW Local Union, and each of the Unifor Locals so continued . . . shall . . . become the successors to the said CAW Local Unions; and each Unifor Local shall retain and acquire the rights, privileges and duties of the respective CAW Local Union to which it has succeeded. . . . - [27] Paragraphs 1 and 2 of the CEP and Unifor merger agreement state: - 1.
-Unifor and CEP agree to merge pursuant to the terms of this merger agreement ... upon ratification by both parties thereof ...
+All CAW-Canada Local Unions shall upon the merger, become Local Unions of Unifor.... - 2.
+Unifor shall forthwith... issue Unifor Charters to each CAW Local Union, and each of the Unifor Locals so continued... shall ... become the successors to the said CAW Local Unions; and each Unifor Local shall retain and acquire the rights, privileges and duties of the respective CAW Local Union to which it has succeeded....

+[29] Paragraphs 1 and 2 of the CEP and Unifor merger agreement provided that each CEP local union automatically becomes a Unifor local union and provided for the issuance by Unifor of a new local union charter to each successor local union.
+Those paragraphs are reproduced below and state:

+- 1. Unifor and CEP agree to merge pursuant to the terms of this merger agreement ... upon ratification by both parties thereof ...
 Accordingly, it is agreed that Unifor is the successor to the CEP, and that Unifor shall acquire the rights, privileges and duties of the CEP as of the Effective Date.
-All CEP Local Unions shall upon the merger, become Local Unions of Unifor. ... - 2.
-Unifor shall forthwith... issue Unifor Charters to each CEP Local Union, and each of the Unifor Locals so continued... shall... become the successors to the said CEP Local Unions; and each Unifor Local shall retain and acquire the rights, privileges and duties of the respective CEP Local Union to which it has succeeded.... - [28] As regards the collective bargaining rights of the predecessor unions, the operative terms of the CAW-Canada and CEP merger agreements with Unifor were similar.
-Paragraphs 12 to 14 of the merger agreements provided that any and all collective bargaining rights of the predecessor unions and their local unions that were acquired by certification, together with the rights and privileges of the predecessors under any applicable statute, collective agreement or law, were to be automatically transferred to Unifor.
+All CEP Local Unions shall upon the merger, become Local Unions of Unifor.... - 2.
+Unifor shall forthwith ... issue Unifor Charters to each CEP Local Union, and each of the Unifor Locals so continued ... shall ... become the successors to the said CEP Local Unions; and each Unifor Local shall retain and acquire the rights, privileges and duties of the respective CEP Local Union to which it has succeeded....